ppati000/website/content/posts/postgres-internals.md

 * Indexes may have to be updated.
 This can be the case even if the updated column is not indexed [^5].
 * PostgreSQL writes all changes to a write-ahead log (WAL) to ensure durability [^6].

-If disk I/O is approaching limits, it may be worth to investigate row sizes, update statements, and unused indexes [^3].
+If disk I/O is approaching limits, it may be worth investigating row sizes, update statements, and unused indexes [^3].

 ## 2. Lost Updates

-The SQL standard[^8] mandates that lost updates be prevented at any isolation level.
+The SQL standard mandates that lost updates be prevented at any isolation level [^8].
 Nonetheless, it is trivial to simulate a lost update in PostgreSQL.
 Consider an additional `followers_count` column and two transactions (Read Committed) that perform the following steps: